TextFlow Docs

 This option just requires a dedicated spare phone, with a sim card, and allows you to send as much SMS as you can, which could even be free if you opted in for some mobile carriers' unlimited SMS options.

 You will also need a computer to host your SMS server, which can also be done on your local network.
-If you do not want to hassle with setting up your own server, we have a solution at just a fraction of our normal SMS price.
+If you do not want to hassle with setting up your own server, we have a .

 Our solution does not guarantee you that carrier will allow you to send bulk automated messages, since it is a part of your own agreement with your carrier.
 We recommend you you take a look at your carrier's usage policy before deciding to use this solution.